Craig Morgan (hurler)

-Craig Morgan is an Irish hurler who plays for Tipperary Senior Championship club Kilruane MacDonagh's and at inter-county level with the Tipperary senior hurling team.
+Craig Morgan is an Irish hurler who plays for Tipperary Senior Championship club Kilruane MacDonagh's and at inter-county level with the Tipperary county hurling team.

 Career

 Morgan made his senior debut for Tipperary on 25 January 2020 when he came on as a substitute in the opening round of the 2020 National Hurling League against Limerick in a 0-18 to 2-14 defeat.

 He made his championship debut on 17 April 2022, starting against Waterford in the opening round of the 2022 Munster Hurling Championship.

+On 20 July in the 2025 All-Ireland final, Morgan started in the half-back line as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.